Hotpack Global To Roll Out RECAPP Recycling Bins To Collect 40 Tons Of Waste A Year

-(MENAFN- Dubai PR Network) Hotpack Global to roll out RECAPP recycling bins to collect 40 tons of waste a year

-This partnership will contribute to the UAE's initiative to advance recycling and sustainability, resulting a reduction of 84 tons of CO2 emissions
+(MENAFN- Mid-East) This partnership will contribute to the UAE's initiative to advance recycling and sustainability,resulting a reduction of 84 tons of CO 2 emissions.

 “Through this collaboration, we are set to breathe new life into recycling programmes across all our facilities and stores in the UAE.
 Hotpack Global, in collaboration with RECAPP, is dedicated to a holistic approach to sustainability and eco-friendly behaviour.
 We're not just focusing on recycling; we are focusing on changing mindsets and promoting positive habits,” he added.